 The Phenogrid widget

 When a phenotype is shared between the query and the target, the intersection is coloured and the saturation of the cell correlates with the strength of the match.
 You can hover over the intersection to find the phenotype of the target and the query, and what is common between the two.

 Phenodigm scores (Smedley et al. 2013) reflect the similarity between phenotype profiles, in this case the clinical descriptions of human diseases, as featured in OMIM, Orphanet and DECIPHER, described using the Human Phenotype Ontology (Köhler et al. 2017; HP terms), and mouse phenotypes mapped to the Mammalian Phenotype Ontology (MP terms).
 The raw score is normalised against the maximal possible score, which is the query matching to itself, so that the resulting score ranges between 0 and 100.

+- Human diseases predicted to be associated to Cib2 by phenotypic similarity.
 Phenotype overlap between human disease-phenotype annotations and mouse gene-phenotype annotations.

+- Unmatched phenotypes.
 Phenotypes that were part of the query but are not shared by any of the targets can be seen by clicking the Unmatched Phenotype link.

+- Two targets that share the same phenotypes may have a different overall score.
 This happens when there are phenotypes in the target that are not shared with the query.
 A target that matches the query for all phenotypes will rank higher than a target that matches all of them but also has one or more additional phenotypes that don’t match it; that is, the target is penalized for those phenotypes that are not sahred and thus ranks lower on the similarity scale.